pyy2/Cloud_Computing/1/readme.md

 #### Instruction:

-Download the assignment2.tgz and uncompress the file which will give you a CSV file, Big3CloudProviders.txt, and picture files in the LogoFile directory.
+Download the tgz and uncompress the file which will give you a CSV file, Big3CloudProviders.txt, and picture files in the LogoFile directory.

 Each line in this CSV file has the following format:

         cloud provider, company, start year, size of the logo file, logo filename

-Your job is to (similar to what we do for the example in the class)
+Your job is to:

 1. Upload the picture files to the object store